cristaloleg/awesome-manifesto/README.md

 - [ ] friendly atmosphere
   - no insulting jokes, no trolling, respectful environment
 - [ ] 'coding rockstar'
-  - it is a demotavation, not an inspiration
+  - it is a demotivation, not an inspiration

 ### Meetings
 - [ ] I can skip if I'm out of scope